orbeon/orbeon-forms-doc/xforms/xpath/extension-form-runner.md

 This function returns the value or values of a Form Runner control by name as a sequence of strings, or an empty sequence if the control or value is not found.

+Unless `$section-name` is used (see below), the search takes place only in the context of the current expression.
+This means that this function will not find form control values that are:

+- in a section template, if called from the top-level form
+- in a different section template, if called from a section template
+- at the top level, if called from a section template

 [SINCE Orbeon Forms 2021.1.3]

 ```xpath